GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 1. Create and configure a Google Cloud project:
     1. In the [Cloud Console](https://console.cloud.google.com/project), select **Create Project**.
     1. [Enable billing for the project](https://support.google.com/cloud/answer/6293499#enable-billing).
-    1. Open [Cloud Shell][https://cloud.google.com/shell/docs/using-cloud-shell] and create an App Engine app:
+    1. Open [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell) and create an App Engine app, which is required by Cloud Scheduler:

             gcloud app create --region=us-central

-	The App Engine app is required by Cloud Scheduler.

     1. Enable the APIs used by this tutorial: